apache/cloudstack-documentation/source/adminguide/veeam_plugin.rst

 Installing Veeam Backup and Recovery for use with CloudStack
 -------------------------------------------------------------

-The B&R Veeam plugin has been tested against Veeam Backup and Recovery 9.5 update 4b (Enterprise version).
+The B&R Veeam plugin has been tested against Veeam Backup and Recovery 11 and 12.
 The enterprise edition is required for the Enterprise Manager API.
 The final tested version of Veeam was on a Windows Server 2019 (with desktop), although much of the development work was done against a Windows Server 2016 OS (with desktop).